 5 – Watching a My Little Pony episode with my daughter.

 It’s true.
 I actually mostly enjoy watching My Little Pony: Friendship is Magic with my daughter.
+Seriously, I could list more My Little Pony names than most people would probably care to admit but I don’t care – I love it!
 There are some really clever jokes and plot lines.
 Seriously.
 Anyways.
 My daughter’s favourite episodes right now is “Pinkie Pride” about Pinkie Pie the party planner who meets her nemesis, Cheese Sandwich, an out-of-town party planner voiced by Weird Al. It’s fun!
 And more fun watching with my happy 5-year-old.